EricMFischer/svm-political-election/README.md

 <b>1.2 Classification	by Rich Features</b><br/>
 The next step is to extract richer visual features (appearance) from the images.
-Here, include the HoG (histogram of oriented gradient) features and can additionally choose whatever feature you want to try.
+Here, include the HoG (histogram of oriented gradient) features.
 Then repeat the earlier step to train and test models, but using augmented features: [landmark] and [new appearance feature].
 One may concatenate two types of feature vectors into one.
 Compare the performance with the previous one.
 [Report: (1) Average accuracies and precisions on training and testing data for each of the 14